 Chart a course for success

-Looking for help choosing classes?
-Interested in exploring potential career paths in science, technology, engineering and math (STEM)?
-Your SFA advisor will help you design a program of study that aligns with your goals and interests – and they’ll also help you keep track of your academic progress along the way.
+Interested in exploring potential career paths in science, technology, engineering and math?
+Your SFA advisor will help you successfully transition to college life and assist you in making responsible decisions aligned with your goals, interests and degree requirements.
+They’ll also help you keep track of your academic progress.

-But your advisor does much more than that.
-In addition to helping you with your degree plan, your advisor can help you:
+In addition to helping you with your official degree plan, your advisor can help you:

 - Change your major or minor